Wedge base

 Wedge bases are designated with the letter W and possibly a second letter indicating the exact type (often keyed to prevent the wrong colors from being used in automobiles), the thickness in millimetres, a lowercase x, the width in millimeters, and a lowercase d to indicate a double-contact (single-filament) bulb or q for a quad-contact (dual-filament) one.
 Like small bi-pins, the measurement may be expressed as a decimal, such as 2.5, instead of a whole number.
 In the US and the automotive industry, the bases are often designated with a T designator, as in T5, T10, or T15.
 Alternatively, a numerical code is sometimes used, such as 921 for a W16W/T15 bulb.

+In Europe, bulbs using wedge base connectors are often referred to by the designations the World Forum for Harmonization of Vehicle Regulations has assigned to them, like P27/7W for W2.5x16q when used as a combined 27 and 7 watt light bulb intended for position, brake and turn lights in vehicles.

 LED bulbs are also made that will retrofit incandescents with the same base, but may affect the electrical relay that controls the blinking of turn signals, or cause others sensors to assume that a light bulb is out (see idiot light).
 In this type of "bulb", all of the LEDs may light regardless of which of the contacts are activated on the base, but like a dimmer or a three-way screw-in fluorescent, the brightness is changed instead by the bulb's internal electronic wiring.

 Although several types of fixture-ballasted compact fluorescent bulbs (such as the common PL-13) use a large wedge-like base, they are designated as bi-pin or quad-pin bases.